flybotix/highfrequencyrobots/README.md

 ## What it does, and why
  - Provides helpers that deal with the entire communications protocol in as few as 6 lines of code!
- - Is a Java-native alternative to Network Tables for FRC robots not on a live field - no more dealing with missing runtime libraries just to receive data in the lab!
+ - HFR is a Java-native alternative to Network Tables for FRC robots not on a live field.
- - Seamlessly integrates with Network Tables for live FRC field environments (including NT's protections & reliability)
+ - (WIP) Seamlessly integrates with Network Tables for live FRC field environments (including NT's protections & reliability)
  - Deals with threading & socket comms internally, so robot code doesn't have to.
- - Is available for UDP, TCP, NetworkTables, and 'passthrough' protocols
+ - Is available for UDP, TCP, NetworkTables (WIP), and 'passthrough' (WIP) protocols
- - Automatically compresses null data, in order to encourage the best practice of not reading sensors when they aren't needed
+ - Automatically compresses null data.
+This means we no longer need to fear bandwidth limitations when sending a 'null' element across a network.
- - Auto-increments metadata of cycle id & relative nanosecond timestamp for Codexes
+ - Includes auto-incrementing metadata that keeps track of cycles for Codexes, which allows normalization of the data structure the Codex represents.
  - Includes benchmark & data integrity tests to ensure encode/decode/transit processing times are minimized

 ## Getting started